cityxen/RelayTracker/README.md

 # Relay Tracker

-## Commodore 64 Version 2.0
+## Commodore 64 Version 2.1

-All commands now working, VIC-Rel support added
+All commands now working, VIC-Rel support added. v2.1 fixes vicrel mode corruption bug on load.

 This program allows you to program and playback a sequence of states for an 8 Channel relay board similar to a VIC-Rel for the Commodore 64.
 It does work with the VIC-Rel (Thanks to Saj Tron for testing it).
 The schematic for each device will be in the folder for that machine.